voicegain/platform/ANNOUNCE-TR.md

 This release includes **Browser Capture** feature available in the transcribe app.
 This allows you to capture and transcribe full audio of e.g. Zoom or MS Teams meetings.

+**Known Issue:** Browser Capture preview will stop after more than 60 seconds silence (each channel separately).

 ### December 16, 2021